vuhailongkl97/shellcrosshttp/README.md

 # Limitation

-* Some special characters haven't displayed correctly yet -> temporary use view response in raw mode (above)
+* Some special characters haven't displayed correctly yet -> temporarily use view response in raw mode (above)
 * Don't try to use keep session shell commands like `top`, `ping`.
 Currently it will hang, coundn't stop it unless reboot the target or you must able to remote to the remote and restart `ss` program